cylc/cylc-doc/src/suite-design-guide/index.rst

-Content is drawn from the Rose and Cylc user guides, earlier Met Office suite design and operational suite review documents, experience with real suites across the Unified Model Consortium, and discussion among members of the UM TISD (Technical Infrastructure Suite Design) working group.
+Content is drawn from the Rose and Cylc user guides, earlier Met Office suite design and operational suite review documents, experience with real suites across the Unified Model Consortium, and discussion among members of the UM TISD (Technical Infrastructure Workflow Design) working group.

 We start with the most general topics (coding style, general principles), move on to more advanced topics (efficiency and maintainability, portable